1unar-Eclipse/GalaxiteUtils/README.md

 Those will make the remainder of your code only occur on Galaxite.
 Beyond that, my only criteria is that it works and adds a new, useful feature; I'd especially be happy with modules for games I don't play a lot.

 ## Building
 This uses [the template found here](https://github.com/LatiteScripting/Template) as a base, so it can be compiled with Ctrl-Shift-B in VS Code once cloned.
-Just make sure to download the Node modules first (I think that's `npm i`?).
+Just make sure to download the Node modules first with `npm i`.

 The terminal command `npx tsc -b` in the root folder also works.

-Uhh...is that everything?
-Am I GitHub-ing right?
+I don't know how to GitHub, if something else should be here please open an issue